ykskb/phrag/docs/mechanism.md

 ## Security

-- **Infinite nests**: nested objects created for both origin and destination columns of foreign keys actually mean possible infinite nests, and it is possibly an attack surface when a user queries millions of nests.
+- **Infinite nests:** nested objects created for both origin and destination columns of foreign keys actually mean possible infinite nests, and it is possibly an attack surface when a user queries millions of nests.
 Phrag has a [config](config.md) value, `max-nest-level` for this, and an error response will be returned when a query exceed the nest level specified.

-- **Default limit**: querying millions of records can be resource-intensive and we don't want it to happen accidentally.
+- **Default limit:** querying millions of records can be resource-intensive and we don't want it to happen accidentally.
 [Config](config.md) value of `default-limit` can be used to apply default limit value when there's no `limit` parameter specified in a query.